Help Center

 ● Rework is very difficult after attachment

-BGA assembly necessitates advanced precision equipment and processes explicitly tailored to handle the challenges associated with dense ball grid arrays.
-However, the benefits afforded by BGAs continue to drive their increased adoption across industries.
+Therefore, BGA assembly requires more advanced equipment and processes to handle the challenges brought by high-density packaging.
+Despite this, its performance advantages continue to drive widespread adoption across industries.

 Our factory has developed specialized capabilities to assemble BGAs, including: